 As you can imagine, there’s a lot of work that goes into creating online courses.
 Fortunately, Teresa was in a position where she’d spent around a year and a half training and speaking about how to create content.
 As a result, she had already built up a huge amount of content around the subject.

-She had plenty of presentations she could refer to and downloads that she’d use throughout her sessions.
+She had plenty of presentations she could refer to and downloads she’d use throughout her sessions.
 She even had freebies that she’d leave behind at events to help students further their learning.
 So, she was left wondering, ‘How can I put it all together in a succinct, easy-to-understand, manageable way?’

 10 points to anyone who can guess where this is going?
 Yes, CONTENT REPURPOSING.

-Teresa and I discuss on the show how sometimes people get a little nervous when they include assets in paid content that they’ve previously given away for free, whether that’s a free download, a blog post or a training session.
+Sometimes people get a little nervous when they include assets in paid content they’ve previously given away for free.
+It could be a free download, a blog post or a training session.

 Are you ever nervous to include your existing free content into repurposed paid-for content?
 Don't be!
 People want to skip trawling through free content and have ‘step-by-step’ guidance instead.

-Teresa has found that tactically giving some of her online courses away for free has reaped rewards and generated new business by way of new members joining her online membership.
-For example, she is speaking at Atomicon event next year put on by our mutual friends Andrew and Pete, and she made a deal with them whereby anyone who bought a ticket to the event would get her course included at no extra cost.
+Teresa found that tactically giving some of her online courses away for free reaped rewards and generated new business by way of new members joining her online membership.
+For example, she is speaking at Atomicon event next year put on by our mutual friends Andrew and Pete, and she made a deal with them where anyone who bought a ticket to the event would get her course included at no extra cost.
 This meant that her course was used as part of their marketing and she reached new people off the back of it.